Listen to this article

 Most are familiar with base salary – the fixed amount that an employee gets paid for their work.
 This is typically paid every-other-week or monthly by the company, and is a guaranteed payment (unless the person leaves the company).

-Use the right terminology
+Using the right bonus plan terminology

-Given that the bonus is not guaranteed, it’s important to use the right terminology when describing a compensation package that includes a bonus plan.
+Given that the bonus is not guaranteed, it’s important to use the right terminology when describing a person’s compensation package that includes a bonus plan.
 The wording needs to reflect the fact that the bonus is something you earn, not receive automatically.
 Here’s how to describe it:

 With the following definition: